 Ajaccio is not a city with a deep bench of formal dining.
 It has a concentrated cluster of addresses worth planning around, and the wider scene fills in around them with neighbourhood trattorias, Corsican charcuterie bars, and waterfront seafood spots.
 Among the more considered options in the city, A Cantina Di Ghjulia and A Merendella Citadina represent a different register, as does Chez Pech, which draws a loyal local following.
 Grand Café Napoléon occupies a distinct position among these: its Cours Napoléon address gives it a visibility and a civic role that the others, often tucked into side streets or the port quarter, do not share.

 That civic role shapes the experience.
-You are not eating in a room designed to disappear from the city around it.
 You are eating in the city, on it, as part of its daily circulation.
 For a certain kind of traveller, that is exactly what is wanted from Ajaccio.
 For someone seeking the removed, concentrated focus of a dedicated tasting menu, the city's other addresses will serve better.

-For reference on what concentrated fine dining looks like elsewhere in France, addresses like Mirazur in Menton or AM par Alexandre Mazzia in Marseille set the register for the southern French Mediterranean tier.
+For reference on concentrated fine dining elsewhere in France, addresses like Mirazur in Menton or AM par Alexandre Mazzia in Marseille set the register for the southern French Mediterranean tier.
 Flocons de Sel in Megève and Auberge de l'Ill in Illhaeusern anchor the French fine dining canon at its most institutionalised.
-Grand Café Napoléon does not compete in that category.
 It competes in a different register entirely, one where the address and the atmosphere carry as much weight as the plate.

 The Broader Corsican Table